freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 ## 4G/4G address space split for i386  ##
-Contact: Konstantin Belousov, <kib@freebsd.org>
+Contact: Konstantin Belousov <kib@freebsd.org>
 Link:	 None

-i386, as most other 32bit FreeBSD architectures, starts suffering from the grow of software during the recent decade.
-Althought 32bit execution environments, when 32bit address space is enough, are still have an advantage over the 64bit one, at least due to the smaller memory traffic and more economical use of caches, it is harder to provide the self-hosting i386 system build.
+Most 32-bit FreeBSD architectures, including i386, starts to suffer from the growth of software during the recent decade.
+When a 32-bit address space is enough, 32-bit mode still has an advantage over the 64-bit one, due to the smaller memory traffic and more economical use of caches, but it is harder to provide the self-hosting i386 system build.

-Our i386 kernel so far split the 4G address space of the platform into 3G (without 4M) accessible to userspace, and 1G for kernel itself.
-In other words, neither kernel nor userspace got full 4G.
-The programs like clang and lld, require very large virtual address space for linking, 3G is not enough for them.
-Kernel have trouble fitting into 1G limitation with the modern sizing for network buffers, ZFS and other KVA-hungry in-kernel code.
+Our i386 kernel so far split the 4GB address space of the platform into 3GB (minus 4MB) accessible to userspace, and 1GB for kernel itself.
+In other words, neither kernel nor userspace could access a full 4GB.
+Programs such as clang and lld require very large virtual address spaces for linking and 3GB is not enough for them.
+The kernel has trouble fitting into the 1GB limitation with the modern sizing for network buffers, ZFS and other KVA-hungry in-kernel code.

-In FreeBSD 12, i386 now provides dedicated address spaces for userspace and kernel, giving each mode full 4G (- 8M) of usable addresses.
-The userspace on i386 now has the same resources as compat32 on amd64 kernel, and there is much more breathing space for the kernel itself.
+In FreeBSD 12, i386 now provides dedicated address spaces for userspace and kernel, giving each mode full 4GB (minus 8MB) of usable addresses.
+The userspace on i386 now has access to the same amount of address space as compat32 on amd64 kernel, and there is much more breathing space for the kernel itself.

-We use two PDEs shared between modes, one for mapping the page table, another for the mode switching trampoline and other required system tables like GDT/IDT/TSS which must be mapped always.
-Significant change required for the locore code, which page table creation part was completely rewritten and moved from assembler to C, aiding in readability.
+We use two page director entries (PDEs) shared between modes, one for mapping the page table, another for the mode switching trampoline and other required system tables, such as GDT/IDT/TSS, which must be mapped always.
+Significant change was required for the locore code, of which the page table creation part was completely rewritten in C (form assembly), improving readability.

-Since user address space is no longer shared with the kernel, copyout(9) functions needed to be rewritten, making transient mapping of userspace pages for duration of accesses.
-Initial implementation used vm_fault_quick_hold_pages() framework, but was later optimized for faster small block copying by hand-written assembler routines which temporary switched to user mode mappings from trampoline.
+Because user address space is no longer shared with the kernel, the copyout(9) functions needed to be rewritten to make transient mapping of userspace pages for duration of accesses.
+Initial implementation used the vm_fault_quick_hold_pages() framework, but was later optimized for faster small block copying by hand-written assembler routines which temporary switched to user mode mappings from a trampoline.

-Future plans for maintanence of i386 include making i386 pmap capable of runtime selection of PAE/non-PAE page table format, bringing NX mappings for regular i386 kernel.
+Future plans for maintenance of i386 include making the i386 pmap capable of runtime selection of the PAE or non-PAE page table format and bringing NX mappings for regular i386 kernel.

 The work was sponsored by The FreeBSD Foundation.